 How can I take a leave of absence (LOA)?
 What are the deadlines and are there any penalties?

 LOAs are processed through the Registrar’s Office.
 Before the fall semester begins, returning students can request a leave of absence using this form.
 In order to receive a 100% tuition refund for fall, you must submit your leave of absence before Fall 2020 Clearance is complete (at which point the student is considered officially enrolled).
-Clearance begins the first day of classes: August 24, 2020.
+Clearance begins the first day of classes, on August 24, 2020.

 Once the semester begins and once a student completes the Clearance process, they are considered an officially enrolled student.
 After that point, if a student decides to withdraw they would initiate that process by filing this form.
 Grades of 'W' (withdrawal) are recorded on the transcript (a non-punitive grade) and tuition owed for the semester is determined by withdrawal date (dates and refund percentages are listed on the academic calendar).
 Students would also use up one semester of financial aid eligibility (contact Financial Aid for more details).